In the cell phone vs drunk driving battle, which is more dangerous?

 The study reinforced earlier research showing that hands-free cell phones are just as distracting as handheld cell phones

-“If legislators really want to address driver distraction, then they should consider outlawing cell phone use while driving.” says Dr. Drews.
+“If legislators really want to address driver distraction, then they should consider outlawing cell phone use while driving.”
+So said Dr. Drews.

-Both handheld and hands-free cell phones impaired driving, with no significant difference in the degree of impairment.
-That calls into question driving regulations that prohibited handheld cell phones and permit hands-free cell phones.
+Both handheld and hands-free cell phones impaired driving.
+There’s no real difference in impairment.
+That questions laws that prohibited handheld cell phones but permit hands-free ones.

-This controlled laboratory study included 25 men and 15 women ages 22 to 34.
-They were social drinkers (three to five drinks per week) recruited via newspaper advertisements.
-Two-thirds used a cell phone while driving.
-The study paid each participant for their 10 hours in the study.
+This laboratory study included 25 men and 15 women ages 22 to 34.
+They were social drinkers.
+That was three to five drinks per week.
+They were recruited by newspaper ads.
+Two-thirds used a cell phone while simulated driving.
+The study paid each one for their 10 hours in the study.

 Each study participant drove the simulator during three sessions.
 They were (1) undistracted, (2) drunk, or (3) talking to a research assistant on a cell phone.
 Each was on a different day.

-The simulator recorded driving speed, following distance, braking time and how long it would take to collide with the pace car if brakes were not used.
+The simulator recorded driving speed, following distance, and braking time.
+Also how long it would take to collide with the pace car if brakes were not used.

 The researchers used a device to measure blood-alcohol levels.

-The study found that compared with undistracted drivers:
+The study found the following compared with undistracted drivers.